Skip to main content

 But the premium and luxury travel market — cruises, expedition voyages, guided tours, resort stays, group travel — has always supported the commission model robustly.
 When the trip value is measured in thousands of dollars per person, the commission covers the advisor’s work comfortably.
 No fee required.

-At Travel Tamers, we rarely charge advisory fees.
-Our revenue comes primarily from vendor commissions, and our incentive is perfectly aligned with yours: we want you to have an incredible trip, because that is how we earn your next booking and your referral.
+At Travel Tamers, we don’t charge advisory fees.
+Our revenue comes primarily from vendor commissions, and our incentive is perfectly aligned with yours: we want you to have an incredible trip, because that’s how we earn your next booking and your referral.

 When Working With an Advisor Saves You Money